gmbows/cnetlib/README.md

 # CNetLib
-CNetLib is a high-level, multithreaded networking library for handling basic client/server based TCP connections
+CNetLib is a high-level, multithreaded networking library for handling basic TCP messaging

-## Changes in v2
+## Changes in v3
-* Serialization
+* Improved performance
-* File streaming
+* Bug fixes
-* Fixes and optimizations

 ## Usage
 Provided in the library is a `main.cpp` file that performs a test of basic functionality